CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 To download the OSS release, find the download link here:

-## Deploying Sonatype Nexus Registry as Virtual Machine
+## Deploying Sonatype Nexus Registry as Virtual Machine, Physical Machine or LXD Container
 ## Deploying Sonatype Nexus Registry as a Container on Kubernetes
 ## Configuring Nexus Registry as Private Docker Registry
 ## Configuring Nexus Registry as a Proxy Docker Registry
 ## Configuring Nexus as a Repository Group

 ## Pushing Containers to the Private Registry

 To push or pull Docker Container from/to the Private Registry, the Docker daemon running on the Kubernetes worker nodes needs to be configured to use it.

+There are two things which need to be configured:

+- If the Nexus Private Registry is using self signed certificates, we must tell the Docker Daemon to ignore the SSL/TLS verification checks on the certicate for our Registry.
+- We must log into the Registry on the kubernetes workers or provide the credentials to the Docker daemon through the runtime parameters.

 ## Pulling Containers to the Private Registry

+To pull containers from the Private Registry,

 ## Getting Support & Help